Yorlan-r/React-Portfolio/README.md

 This was a really good exercise to showcase my ability using React.js The few problems i was having was primarily due to styling, using Bootstrap greatly helped.

+# Usage
+Clone the repository
+In the CLI
+"npm install"
+"npm start"

 # License

 MIT